victorsampereira/HackathonETHLatam/fhevm-lings/DEBUG_REPORT.md

 **Testing:**
 - ✅ Test now FAILS when import is missing (correct behavior)
 - ✅ Test now PASSES when import is present (correct behavior)

 ---

+### 3. ❌ Navigation 'n' Command: Always Returns to First Exercise (Critical Bug)

+**Problem:**
+- After completing an exercise and pressing 'n' (next), the system would return to the first unsolved exercise instead of advancing to the next one
+- This happened because `findNextUnsolved()` always started searching from the beginning of the exercise list
+- Made it impossible to progress through exercises sequentially

+**Root Cause:**
+- The `waitForNext()` function called `findNextUnsolved(allExercises)` which searches from the start
+- No function existed to find the next unsolved exercise after the current one

+**Fix:**
+1. Created new function `findNextUnsolvedAfter(exercises, currentExercise)` in exerciseRepo.ts
+   - Starts searching from the exercise after the current one
+   - Returns the next unsolved exercise in sequence
+   - Returns null if no more exercises exist

+2. Updated `waitForNext()` to use the new function
+   - Now correctly advances to the next exercise
+   - Maintains proper sequential progression

+**Files Modified:**
+- `src/exerciseRepo.ts` - Added `findNextUnsolvedAfter()` function
+- `src/index.ts` - Updated import and `waitForNext()` to use new function

+**Testing:**
+- ✅ Completing exercise 1 and pressing 'n' now goes to exercise 2 (not back to 1)
+- ✅ Sequential progression now works correctly
+- ✅ Returns null when all exercises are complete (shows completion message)

+---